Digitization & Photoduplication

-Special Collections and Ernest J. Gaines Center Reading/Research Rooms Policy
+Special Collections & Ernest J. Gaines Center Reading/Research Rooms Policy

-Special Collections allows patrons to bring their digital cameras and cell phones to the research areas to make digital image copies of materials.
-Donor and copyright restrictions apply, and unauthorized reproduction and publishing with personal cameras are prohibited.
-The department suggests that all patrons make requests with a Special Collections staff member to determine the best possible mode of duplication.
+Special Collections allows users to bring their digital cameras and cell phones to the research areas in order to make digital image copies of materials.
+Donor and copyright restrictions apply and unauthorized reproduction and publishing with personal cameras are prohibited.
+Proper citation information, provided by staff, must be scanned/photographed with any archival item.
+The Department suggests that all users make requests with a Special Collections staff member in order to determine the best possible mode of duplication.

-Special Collections will not put digitized materials on external drives (flash drives, DVDs, CDs, etc.) brought in from outside the library.
+Special Collections will not put digitized materials on external drives (flash drives, DVDs, CDs, etc.) brought in from outside Dupré Library.
 Special Collections will provide these devices.